thisisrandy/catan-randomizer/README.md

     yourselves beforehand if you want to ignore the second/both 2/12 card events and just distribute fish.

+##### Rules for arranging fishing ground tiles

+There are no official rules for the variable placement of fishing ground tiles (the rules for combining with Seafarers simply state "distribute ... according to your personal taste").
+Internally, the shuffler is enforcing the following
+constraints:

+1. All three points of each tile must be pointing at inhabitable intersections.
+2. The hex on which a tile is placed must not contain a port but may be next to one.
+It may not contain more than one fish tile.
+3. As with ports, no intersection may be adjacent to more than one fish tile.
+   However, intersections adjacent to both a port and fish tile are valid.

+Additionally, as noted in the official rules, the lake must always be inland, i.e. not adjacent to any sea hex.

+If you are receiving an error related to fishing ground tile placement, please check that your board specification conforms to these rules.

 ### Explorers & Pirates

 Shuffling of the starting island for [Explorers &